kddesjardins/leoclicker/README.md

 ## 15 minute tasks
 - Documentation Practice: Create a simple test checklist for core functionality
 - Bug Hunting: Try to break the game while documenting your steps along the way
-- Regression Testing: Make a change to one feature, then verify all other features still work
 - Performance Check: Set up multiple auto-clickers and observe game performance over several minutes
 - UX/UI Analysis: Identify and document 3 usability improvements